Abilasha2005/Ecommerce-Follow-Along/README.md

 Implemented PayPal API for online payments.Installed react-paypal-js and integrated PayPalScriptProvider.
 Configured PayPal sandbox client ID for testing transactions.Added PayPal payment buttons in the order confirmation page.
 Pushed the updated code to GitHub.

+# Milestone 33 - Saving Password and Setting Username in Cookie
+In this milestone, we implemented JWT authentication by generating a token using the jsonwebtoken package.
+The token was created using the user's email and ID and then stored securely inside an HTTP-only cookie to prevent client-side access.
+We also set an expiration time for the cookie using maxAge to ensure automatic removal after a specified duration.
+The token was included in the response, allowing the browser to store it for authentication purposes.
+Finally, the completed implementation was pushed to the GitHub repository as per the submission guidelines.